creatvie-introvert/1984-1/README.md

   To optimise performance:
   - Fonts are loaded using a `<link>` in the HTML `<head>` instead of `@import`, which improves page rendering speed.
-  - Added `rel="Preconnect"` directives for Google Fonts domains to reduce DNS lookup time nd latency during font loading.
+  - Added `rel="Preconnect"` directives for Google Fonts domains to reduce DNS lookup time and latency during font loading.

   ![Typography Styles](assets/docs/typography.png)